 Onumonu, Ajibade on target as Olympic champions Canada snatch a late draw against Super Falcons

-Nigeria’s Super Falcons produced an improved display to snatch a 2-2 draw against Canada in an international friendly at Starlight Stadium on Monday night.
+Nigeria’s Super Falcons produced an improved display to earn a 2-2 draw against Canada in an international friendly at Starlight Stadium on Monday night.

 Having been beaten 2-0 by the same side four days ago, the African champions went into the new game with a lot of confidence and they took a deserved lead courtesy of Ifeoma Onumonu in the fifth minute.